The thinking behind the G=type Exocet was to create the cheapest and easiest to build kit car in the world.

 The Mazda MX5 turned out to be the perfect donor car.
 A bestselling sports car in its own right, it provides great handling, a bullet proof power plant with many options for upgrades, short shift gearbox, and most important of all, it offered the capability, through the retention of its sub frames and suspension, for MEV’s bespoke tubular chassis to be bolted directly onto them.
+The only thing wrong with an MX5 is that they are about 50% heavier than the Exocet!

 Designed and built to replace the Rocket kit car as it is much easier and cheaper to build.
 Builders don’t have the daunting task of removing an engine and all the associated parts, or having to use alternative suspension components, it all stays in situ.
-The builder is merely removing the MX5 monocoque and replacing it with the MEV Exocet chassis.
+The builder is merely removing the MX5 monocoque and replacing it with the G=type Exocet chassis.
 This new approach to kit car building provides a quick, modern, lightweight car based on the ubiquitous MX5.

 The MEV Exocet is the lowest cost, easiest to build and fastest selling kit car in the world.
 It shows off its exoskeleton chassis and minimalist grp panels, it’s a real head turner, a blast to drive.